top of page

 The Wizards' War

-In the year 1974 of the Age of the Wizards, Hurmond is regarded by all the kings as one of the greatest rulers of his time.
-A determined leader in past years, Hurmond reigns over the largest and most powerful kingdom ever built by the first three great kings who founded Dorhan in the first era of Ernt-Nador, before it was known as the Known World.
-According to writings, Hurmond is a descendant of the descendants of the First Lineage of Naöhrad, a direct descendant of the gods of Anahkólion, although in Ernt-Nador such lineage is no longer considered pure, and the powers bestowed by the gods have been lost to time.
-He ascended to the throne at a young age, and after years of wars between the other kingdoms, it was King Hurmond who brought peace to Ernt-Nador, uniting the kingdoms of Thiurethi, Ashin, Lurhumur, and Anüionder.
-It was during this period that the High Council of Kings was established in Dorhan.
-In his later years, he will be involved in the greatest conflict Dorhan has faced since its inception.
-He is considered one of the wisest and most experienced kings by his peers, although he has no inkling that one of the kings envies and hates him deeply.
+In the year 1974 of the Time of the Wizards, Hurmond is regarded by all kings as one of the greatest rulers of his time.
+A determined commander in earlier years, Hurmond governs the largest and most powerful kingdom ever built by the first three great kings who founded Dorhan, in the First Era of Ernt-nador, before it was known as the Known World.
+According to ancient writings, Hurmond is a descendant of the First Lineage of Naöhrad, a direct descendant of the gods of Anahkólion, although in Ernt-nador, this lineage is no longer considered pure, and the powers bestowed by the gods have been lost over time.
+The High Council of Kings was also established during this time.
+In his final years, Hurmond will face his kingdom’s greatest threat.
+He is considered one of the wisest and most experienced kings by his peers, though he remains unaware that one of the kings deeply envies and despises him.

 The Wizards' War